dexsper/Tower-Defense/README.md

+# Tower Defense

+## What kind of project
 A test project in the tower defense genre made for a portfolio.
 The project will be updated as often as possible.

-⋅⋅* What is planned to be added:
+## What is planned to be added:

-* ~~Map~~
+* Map ✔
 * Basic units:
   1. Light - Example: Goblin
   2. Average - Example: Swordsman
-  3. Heavy - Example: mortar
+  3. Heavy - Example: Mortar
 * Tower system
 * Traps
 * Pumping